Quick Facts: Earning an Ed.D. in Kentucky

 Educational Leadership Conferences

-- CPAK Annual Conference and Business Meeting: CPAK’s flagship event for higher education personnel takes place in January.
+- CPAK Annual Conference: CPAK’s flagship event for higher education personnel takes place early in the year.

 - KABHE Annual Conference: KABHE’s three-day event in April offers opportunities for higher education administrators, faculty, staff, and students to explore best practices and current trends in higher education.